dhirlinger/basic-react-web-audio-api/README.md

 Learning to implement Web Audio API in React one branch at a time.
 1. play-button - simply toggles the play of a sine wave at 440.
 2. play-w-freq-slider - added a frequency slider (range input) with freq display.
+3. waveshapes = added radio inputs for waveshape selection.